krushna-pawar/Java-Projects/README.md

 ## EMICalculator
 > Calculates monthly EMI based on loan amount, annual interest rate, and tenure.
 Uses the standard EMI formula with compound interest applied monthly.

+## IsItCapital
+> Type a letter, and this program tells you if it’s uppercase or lowercase.
+Simple.

+## FibonacciSeriesCalculator
+> Calculates the Fibonacci number at the position you enter.
+Uses a loop to get the result.

+## CountingOccurrences
+> Enter a number, and it counts how many times each digit (0–9) appears.
+Basic and useful.

+## ReverseNumbers
+> Takes a number and prints its reverse.
+Simple digit manipulation with a loop.

+## BasicCalc
+> A basic calculator that keeps running until you exit with 'x'.
+Supports addition, subtraction, multiplication, division (with zero check), and modulo.